En

 B cell and antibodies, computer illustration

-Neutrophil and monocyte white blood cells in blood smear, digital illustration. — Stock Photo
+B-lymphocyte white blood cells — Stock Photo

 Eosinophilia blood smear with numerous eosinophils, digital illustration. — Stock Photo